The AST is the main data structure of the front-end and is created by the parser.

 Finally, it is not a tree anymore because new links are added during semantic analysis.
 Simple names are linked to their declaration.

 The AST in GHDL¶

 An interesting particularity about the AST is the presence of a meta-model.

-(When someone wants to be clever, he often speaks about meta-model in order to confuse you.
-Don’t let him impress you.
-The trick is to answer him with any sentence containing ‘meta-meta-model’).
+(When someone wants to be clever, they often speak about meta-model in order to confuse you.
+Don’t let them impress you.
+The trick is to answer them with any sentence containing ‘meta-meta-model’).

-In the GHDL meta-mode, there are only 3 elements:
+In the GHDL meta-model, there are only 3 elements:

 - variable list of nodes (List).
 These are like vectors as the length can be changed.